Gargantua (album)

 Gargantua is the seventh studio album by Australian blues musician Ash Grunwald (with Scott Owen and Andy Strachan from The Living End).
 The album reportedly took six days to record and was released in June 2013, peaking at number 46 on the ARIA Charts.

 Background and release

 In an interview with NQ Music Press, Grunwald explained his connection with Scott Owen goes to back to when they were in a cover band together.
 In 2012, the two of them were working together for a charity foundation and laid down the vocals for a cover of Gnarls Barkley's "Crazy".
-The duo invited ask Andy Strachan to work on the track and according to Grunwald, "it sounded amazing!".
+The duo invited Andy Strachan to work on the track and according to Grunwald, "it sounded amazing!".
 The next day, the trio were playing together at St Kilda Festival to over 6,000 people.
 The trio realised they all had a week spare in their schedules and so decided to record 10 songs together which consisted of renditions of some of Grunwald's greatest hits as well as a few covers.